-For curious minds who love to discover the hidden influences in culture, our critical theory and philosophy mini-courses offer an in-depth look into the most important minds in history.
+For curious minds who love to discover the hidden influences in culture, our online critical theory and philosophy mini-courses offer an in-depth look into the most important minds in history.

 We help participants master difficult philosophical concepts by teaching with simple language and creating a space for conversation.

 Designed for working professionals with a desire to feed their mind, we offer a new mini course each month that focuses on a single author.

 At the beginning of the month, participants receive an introduction to that month’s author and a list of supplemental resources.

 These resources include articles, podcasts, and videos to read, listen, and watch – all of which are curated to offer participants additional avenues for engagement clarifying each thinker’s contribution to philosophy.

 We aim to read one central text together, and then participants can follow the rabbit trails of their curiosity to read as much or as little as they desire.

 We also dig into as much of the supplemental material as we have time or interest for.